 The Company classifies interest and penalties on income taxes (which includes uncertain tax positions) as taxes on income.
-See Note 2(ad) regarding change in accounting principle.

 t.
 Concentrations of credit risks:

 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, short-term and long-term restricted cash, trade receivables and contract assets.